-- Download the Modularity Optimizer JAR file.
-Also, check whether Java version 1.6 or higher is available on your system.
+- Download the Modularity Optimizer JAR file (last updated: May 14, 2014).
+Also, check whether Java is available on your system.

 - In your command-line environment, make sure you find yourself in the folder in which you saved the Modularity Optimizer JAR file.
-On a Windows system, for instance, you may use the Command Prompt tool or Windows PowerShell and you can move to the right folder using the cd command.
+On a Windows system, for instance, use the Command Prompt tool and move to the right folder using the cd command.

 - Launch the Modularity Optimizer using the following command:

 java -jar ModularityOptimizer.jarIf you are working with a large network, you may need to allocate additional memory to the Modularity Optimizer.
 This may for instance be done as follows:

 - The Modularity Optimizer will ask you to provide the name of an input file.
 The input file is a simple tab-delimited text file listing all pairs of nodes in a network that are connected by an edge.
 An example of an input file for Zachary's karate club network is available here.
 Notice that the numbering of nodes starts at 0.
 For each pair of nodes, the node with the lower index is listed first, followed by the node with the higher index.
 The lines in an input file are sorted based on the node indices (first based on the indices in the first column, then based on the indices in the second column).
 In the case of a weighted network, edge weights are provided in a third column.

 - The Modularity Optimizer will ask you to provide the name of an output file.
 The output file is a simple text file listing the community to which each of the nodes in your network has been assigned.
 An example of an output file for Zachary's karate club network is available here.
 Notice that the numbering of communities starts at 0.